KILTprotocol/kilt-node/tests/README.md

 # Setup

 Make sure you have a correct configured kubectl and all env variable are set.
-To setup another provider, have a look on the [official documentation](https://paritytech.github.io/zombienet/).
+To set up another provider, have a look at the [official documentation](https://paritytech.github.io/zombienet/).

-To run the network do:
+To run the network:
 ```
 zombienet spawn network-config.toml
 ```